Jefflie/ev-charging/README.md

 A copy of the power consumption measurement dataset can be found at [EVSE-B-PowerCombined.csv](https://github.com/Jefflie/ev-charging/blob/main/data/EVSE-B-PowerCombined.csv) along with its readme [CICEVSE2024_readme.txt](https://github.com/Jefflie/ev-charging/blob/main/data/CICEVSE2024_readme.txt).

-Before using the data as input to the KAN model, we aggregate the four power measurements using an n-sample sliding time window with stride length 1 to extract three time-series features for each measurement: mean, variance, and range; for a total of **12 input features**.
-The datasets with these features are extracted using `data/data_preprocessing.py`, and the datasets themselves can be found at `data/merged1_train.csv` and `data/merged1_test.csv`.
+Before using the data as input to the KAN model, we preprocess the four power measurements using an n-sample sliding time window with stride length 1 to extract four time-series features for each measurement: mean, variance, skew, and kurtosis; for a total of **16 input features**.
+The datasets with these features are extracted using `data/data_preprocessing_new.py`.

 ## Citation